 Arts administration encompasses a wide range of roles – from community arts promotion to theatre work, front-of-house work and festival organisation.
 There's no typical job profile, and arts administrators may have marketing, advertising, publicity, market research or public relations roles.
 Alternatively, they may be responsible for general or financial administration, project management, accountancy or human resources.

-Irregular hours are common but there are advantages to the job: arts administrators can expect to be some of the first people to see a new show and they will be working alongside people who are passionate about their jobs.
+Irregular hours are common but there are advantages to the job: arts administrators can expect to be some of the first people to see a new show or exhibition and they will be working alongside people who are passionate about their jobs.

 - Government-funded arts councils of England, Scotland, Wales and Northern Ireland